 What do the checks mean in WhatsApp?

-There is a lot of confusion about what the 2 ticks in your WhatsApp message window mean, but one thing that they do not mean is that the recipient has read your messages.
-Here is what the symbols mean.
+There is a lot of confusion about what the 2 ticks in your WhatsApp message window mean, so you can read a detailed explanation in our dedicated "What do the WhatsApp check marks mean?" article.
+Here is a quick summary:

 - The clock symbol means your message is yet to be sent from your device.